Get to know more about Terri!

 Terri won special commendation for her work with the academy at the Emmy Awards in 2005

-When not working, Terri enjoys riding her three horses in the eastern Sierra Nevada Mountains, cooking, traveling, and taking care of her two cats at home.
+When not working, Terri enjoys riding her two horses in the eastern Sierra Nevada Mountains, cooking, traveling, and taking care of two cats and bloodhound Wyatt.